Lassa fever: 2022 outbreak

 The epidemic took a new form, from 3 to 30 January 2022, 211 laboratory confirmed Lassa fever cases including 40 deaths (case fatality ratio: 19%) have been cumulatively reported in 14 of the 36 Nigerian states and the Federal Capital Territory across the country.
 In total from January until March, 132 deaths have been reported with a case fatality rate (CFR) of 19.1% which is lower than the CFR for the same period in 2021 (21.0%).

 2024 outbreak

 In October 2024, a resident of Iowa, United States, died from Lassa fever after traveling to West Africa, demonstrating the risk of international spread.

 2025 outbreak

 Nigeria is grappling with a severe Lassa fever outbreak, reporting 535 confirmed cases and 98 deaths across 14 states since January, with a case fatality rate of 18.3%.
 The disease spread to a patient who travelled to the UK, prompting contact tracing efforts in both countries.
-The Nigerian Centre for Disease Control (NCDC) issued a renewed advisory urging heightened awareness and preventative measures.
+The Nigeria Centre for Disease Control and Prevention (NCDC) issued a renewed advisory urging heightened awareness and preventative measures.